techlove/blameable/README.md

 ### Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+The file is automatically updated.

 ## Contributing